phac-nml/neptune/docs/install.md

 # Installation #

 This installation guide assumes the use of the [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) Unix shell and a 64-bit Linux system.
 Neptune may either be installed directly or as a [Bioconda](https://bioconda.github.io/) package.
-Neptune may either be run on a single machine or a computing cluster.
-Neptune achieves maximum parallelization when submitting jobs through a DRMAA-compliant cluster computing scheduler.
-The installation and configuration of a DRMAA-compliant scheduler will require a significant understanding of Unix.
-However, it is possible to run Neptune in parallel on a single machine without DRMAA.
-Neptune is known to be compatible with the [SGE](http://gridscheduler.sourceforge.net/) and [Slurm](http://slurm.schedmd.com/) schedulers.

 ## Bioconda ##